Shining a Light on Genetic Disorders

-On 18 June the public joined researchers, clinicians and patients at the MRC IGMM for ‘Shining a Light on Genetics Disorders’, part of this year’s MRC Festival of Medical Research: June 2019
+On 18 June the public joined researchers, clinicians and patients at the MRC IGMM for ‘Shining a Light on Genetic Disorders’, part of this year’s MRC Festival of Medical Research: June 2019

 With a focus on colorectal cancer and Aicardi-Goutières syndrome, the evening celebrated the power of partnerships in medical research through inspiring and informative presentations by clinical researchers and families affected by genetic conditions.